Sha Tin to Central Link

-The Sha Tin to Central Link (abbreviated SCL; 沙中線) was an expansion project of the MTR public transport network in Hong Kong.
+The Sha Tin to Central Link (abbreviated SCL; 沙中線) was an expansion project owned by the Kowloon-Canton Railway Corporation and operated by the MTR public transport network in Hong Kong.
 It was divided into two sections and expanded the network’s heavy rail lines.

 The first section, named "Tuen Ma line (Phase 1)”, runs from Tai Wai station in the New Territories to Hung Hom station in Kowloon.
 The Tai Wai–Hung Hom segment connected the Ma On Shan line and West Rail line, forming the new Tuen Ma line.
 Operation of the Tai Wai to Kai Tak section began on 14 February 2020.
 The opening of the section from Kai Tak to Hung Hom was delayed and opened on 27 June 2021.

 In anticipation of the Tuen Ma line, the existing Kwun Tong line was extended from its previous terminus at Yau Ma Tei to Whampoa station.
 This extension includes the new Ho Man Tin station to provide interchange with the Tuen Ma line.
 The Kwun Tong line extension was opened on 23 October 2016.
 While it was done in conjunction with the Sha Tin to Central Link, it is not considered a direct component of the project.

 The second section (Phase 2) extended the East Rail line from Hung Hom in Kowloon to Admiralty on Hong Kong Island via a newly constructed station at Exhibition Centre.
 It opened on 15 May 2022.